-2.2.2.5: Trainees and teachers have shared responsibility for recording trainees' learning and achievement of competencies for the discipline as they progress through the AFC program.
+2.2.2.5 (modified): Trainees and unit supervisors have shared responsibility for recording trainees' learning and achievement of competencies for the discipline as they progress through the AFC program.

 2.2.2.6: Trainees who are not progressing as expected are informed in a timely manner and are provided with the required support and opportunity to improve their performance, including provision of a formal remediation plan.